UniversityofHelsinki/sp-registry/README.md

 For more information run "./manage.py <command> -h"
 * cleandb
   * Cleans old services or personal information from the db
+* decryptclientsecret
+  * Decrypt client secrets from OIDC metadata (if ecncrypted)
 * exportldap
   * Exports LDAP registrations data (custom format)
 * exportmetadata